7 Must Read Books for Warriors

 The Veteran Samurai thinks not of victory or defeat but merely fights insanely to the death….
 Hagakure

 The Warrior code.

 It is a concept that time and again has permeated my thoughts and sent me plunging into the depths of a seemingly never-ending introspection.
-I come from what one could, without any irony, refer to as a “Warrior Family” and despite my chosen lifestyle as something of a scoundrel and a ruffian, the ideology of purity and cleansing found in immediate white-hot action in the form of combat is worth a discussion.
+I come from what one could, without cynicism, refer to as a “Warrior Family” and despite my chosen lifestyle as something of a scoundrel and a ruffian, the ideology of purity and cleansing found in immediate white-hot action in the form of combat is worth a discussion.
 It has brought me brief moments of soul silence over the years and it warrants a focused gaze.

 I present to you now 7 books that I have read, each several times over, and right or wrong I have found them motivating and delicious in their abandonment of ideals someplace far away from the only one that matters: Action.

 I invite you to take the ride and read about a path that our society has tried so hard to make us all forget….The way of the Warrior.